Adalab/modulo-2-evaluacion-final-LitaGarcia/README.md

-# Best Anime Searcher Ever
+# :cherry_blossom:	 Best Anime Searcher Ever :cherry_blossom:

 In this repo you will see a basic search of Animes made with Js.